mollie/commercetools/docs/deployment.md

 API Gateway.
-In this scenario CommerceTools uses an IAM user to run the function, the detailed guide is available [here](https://docs.commercetools.com/tutorials/extensions#setting-up-an-api-extension) In this mode it is required to disable the basic authentication
+In this scenario CommerceTools uses an IAM user to run the function, the detailed guide is available [here](https://docs.commercetools.com/tutorials/extensions#setting-up-an-api-extension) In this mode the basic authentication is optional.
 ```json
 {
   "CT_MOLLIE_CONFIG": {